BekoSan/ProductivityFunctions/README.md

 # ProductivityFunctions
 ![ProductivityLogo](https://github.com/BekoSan/ProductivityFunctions/blob/master/ProductivityLogo.png)

-This is an extension  functions library for  PictureBox , DataGridView ,Form and Byte Array and Exceiption Class
+This is a list of extension methods that make it easy to work with comon WinForms Controls and classes.

 # Release Notes
 v1.0.0